 - Licenses and registration are required to import and sell products in India.

 Once you have decided on the product and a list of sellers from whom the product can be purchased, you can begin performing seller due diligence.
 Information about the seller can be collected from sources like the Chamber of Commerce, Export Promotion Councils, Banks, and publications.
 The following is a list of references for information about foreign sellers through which seller due diligence can be conducted:

 - Consulate Generals, Embassies, High Commissions, and Trade representatives of Foreign Governments in India

 - Export Promotion Councils

 - Industry magazines

 - Friends and Relatives in Foreign Countries

-Before placing an order and wiring money, it is important to also verify the creditworthiness of the overseas supplier.
-Report on seller creditworthiness can be obtained through banks, ECGC, Credit Information Agencies (CRISIL, S&P, Moodys, Dunn & Bradstreet, etc.).
+Before placing an order and wiring money, verifying the overseas supplier’s creditworthiness is essential.
+Reports on seller creditworthiness can be obtained through banks, ECGC, and Credit Information Agencies (CRISIL, S&P, Moodys, Dunn & Bradstreet, etc.).
 Also, have a Lawyer vet the purchase contract and ensure that you are sufficiently covered.

 Post by IndiaFilings